laurent68k/GrantBoard/README.md

 Make SBC6809GMon.bin :

 - Open a BASH terminal
-- Enter to the folder CocoBasic
+- Enter to the folder SBC6809GMon
 - Type: $ ./i6809asm SBC6809GMon.asm -bin
 - This will produce a SBC6809GMon.bin file